ironbar/orangutan/reports/04_Modeling.md

 I have found that there was a bug in the generation of mazes that was probably hurting the scores.

 I'm going to launch a new 115_megatrain with fixed configuration and same memory as in 049_megatrain.
+At epoch 580k it does not know how to navigate in the arena: it moves backwards without sense, does not seem to use memory...

 ## Iteration 13.
 Architecture improvements